May 4, 2020

 April 6, 2020

-by Talia Dunyak, two-year MA Student in the Department of International Relations As I write this, it’s been 22 days since the Hungarian government announced that all universities must close their in-person teaching, in a hope to mitigate the spread of coronavirus.
+by Talia Dunyak, second-year MA Student in the Department of International Relations As I write this, it’s been 22 days since the Hungarian government announced that all universities must close their in-person teaching, in a hope to mitigate the spread of coronavirus.

 March 4, 2020

 On Sunday February 23, I had the pleasure of joining CEU’s Center for Religious Studies (CRS) on an outing to the quaint town of Mohacs, in Baranya County in the south of Hungary, to witness the annual Busojaras Carnival.
 The event is an important cultural marker for the town’s Sokci community who celebrate the occasion by masquerading as the immediately recognizable Busos.

 A well-crafted research proposal demonstrates one’s intellectual maturity and suitability for graduate study.
 And yet, for many applicants, the prospect of writing this can be a daunting one.
 As such, it may be helpful to think about the proposal as less of an assessment and more as an opportunity.
 It is your chance to express your passion for what interests you and to justify to the faculty why a particular issue or question is worthy of academic attention.
 To help you, here are a few guidelines which can help point you in the right direction.

 I’ve been here in Budapest for exactly 100 days now.
 This means that I have made it 100 days in Europe without any major disasters - I cannot believe it!
 This experience has been incredible, and I only have 18 days left before Christmas break, when I leave for home and see my family once again.
 Three crazy, ridiculous, insane weeks, what with preparation for finals and my list of one hundred and one things that I want to do between now and then.
 I hope I will survive them!